Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-1.md

       - Utilize GitHub Copilot to generate Python or JavaScript code that creates a basic calculator.
       - Experiment with different mathematical operations and user interactions.
    - Create a Python/JS based app to get weather data from OpenWeatherMap APIs.
-      - Leverage Copilot to generate Python code that interacts with weather APIs to retrieve weather data.
+      - Sign Up to OpenWeatherMap website (https://openweathermap.org/).
-      - Explore the integration of JSON for handling and parsing weather data.
+      - Leverage Copilot to generate Python/JS code that interacts with weather APIs to retrieve weather data.

 6. **Code Refactoring & Debugging:**
    - Refactor given code snippets using Copilot, understanding the process of code improvement.